How We Created a Retail App for a Large Ecommerce Leader

 An MVP gives you the ability to receive feedback immediately and make small changes without revamping the whole system.

-An expert can set the direction for mobile development.
+An expert can set the direction for app development.

 Even if a company has expertise in web, creating a mobile application can be a challenge, as the mobile market is unique and lives by its own rules.
 But even without experience, a company can turn to an expert who can help them build an app.